grange85/ahfow-www/_posts/2019/2019-11-07-on-fire-30-new-galaxie-500-tribute-cd-and-book-from-ahfow.md

     </div>
     <div class="col-md-6 bottom-align-text">
       <p>You can pre-order today on Bandcamp </p>
-      <p>Pre-orders get one track to download now (Vacance's lovely mellotron-driven take on Strange) and the rest as soon as the package is shipped on (or before) the 25th November.</p>
+      <p>Pre-orders get one track to download now (Vacance's lovely mellotron-driven take on Strange) and the rest as soon as the package is shipped in early December.</p>
       <p><a class="btn btn-primary btn-lg" href="#" role="button">Pre order On Fire | 30</a></p>
     </div>
   </div>